memowe/bootylite/README.md

 Look at

-1. the `articles` directory to see examples
+1. the `articles` directory to see examples.
+2. the `drafts` directory to see how to preview articles before publishing.
-2. the `pages` directory to see examples
+3. the `pages` directory to see examples for content pages.
-3. the `bootylite.conf` file to change the Bootylite parameters.
+4. the `bootylite.conf` file to change the Bootylite parameters.
-4. the templates (`bootylite.pl inflate`) to customize Bootylite
+5. the templates (`bootylite.pl inflate`) to customize Bootylite
-5. the code.
+6. the code.

 The renderer for articles and pages is determined by the file name extension.
 These renderers ship with Bootylite: